fjbarreto/Data-Modelling-with-Postgres/README.md

 • **create_tables.py**: python script that executes drop and create statements from **sql_queries.py** in our postgres db.

-• **etl.py**: python script with user defined functions that extract, transform and loads data into our tables from the JSON files.
+• **etl.py**: python script with user defined functions that extract, transform and loads data into our tables from logs and songs JSON files.

 # SQL analytics query example